 Papa Tuarua is our venue that supports static digital artifacts such as photographic series, essays, creative writing passages and illustrations.
-This venue highlights the multiplicity of modes that dance-makers will often move through as they undertake creative processes and build worlds for their performances to live in.
+This venue highlights the multiplicity of modes that dance-makers will often move through as they undertake creative processes.
 It also activates collaborative connections between dance-makers and photographers, writers and visual artists.
 During the Ka Awatea season, we will enjoy critical essay, documentation, and see new resources created for artists and the many dance communities in Aotearoa.

 How incredible is this artist?!
 Please help them to continue to make breakthrough work by donating directly to them with a click of a button.
 Your support, big or small, will make a meaningful difference to their practice and livelihood.
 Aotearoa needs artists now more than ever.